-The History of Banking in India dates back before India got independence in 1947 and is a key topic in terms of questions asked in various Government exams.
+The History of Banking in India dates back to before India got independence in 1947 and is a key topic in terms of questions asked in various Government exams.
 In this article, we shall discuss in detail the evolution of the banking sector in India.

 |Start your preparation Now for the upcoming Government exams and refer to the links given below:|